department-of-veterans-affairs/va.gov-team/teams/vsa/teams/health-benefits/healthcare-application/initiatives/avoid-mpi-changes.md

   - What is the difficulty in turning off editing?

 - **Organizational Viability Risks/Constraints** (will there be a positive organizational impact):
   - Are other forms dealing with this potential risk?
-Unclear.
-May be happening on other forms.
+It is **not** common for other VA forms to allow editing of Veteran (biographical) data via their forms.
   - What downstream impacts are there to e.g. Medical Centers having to deal with data changes?

 ### Prioritization